SSE broadband features and review

 SSE does use traffic management.
 Their policy states this is used to prioritise time-sensitive activities such as VOIP, online gaming and VPNs, and restrict the speed of peer-to-peer file sharing or other traffic which can negatively impact its network.

-The traffic management policy could be controversial.
-It will help to give a consistent performance, but also slower speeds for affected tasks like peer-to-peer file sharing.
+SSE can be very cheap, and if you use SSE for gas or electricity you'll enjoy additional bonuses.
+But the traffic management policy could be controversial.
+It will help to give a consistent performance, but could also mean slower speeds for activities like peer-to-peer file sharing.
 This won’t be an issue for everyone, but if it is you’ll find there's no shortage of providers which offer completely unrestricted connections without any traffic management.